tarafaa/portfolio_electrical/Bluetooth_Robotic_Hand/README.md

 # 🦾 Bluetooth Robotic Hand

-An embedded systems project using **two Arduino Uno (ATmega328P) microcontrollers** to wirelessly translate human finger movements into real-time robotic hand motion.
+A wireless embedded system that uses a sensor-equipped glove to control a servo-driven robotic hand in real time.

-Five flex sensors mounted on a wearable glove measure individual finger positions.
-The first Arduino Uno acquires and processes the sensor measurements, then transmits the control data over Bluetooth to a second Arduino Uno.
-The receiving microcontroller converts the transmitted finger positions into servo commands that control the robotic hand.
+The wearable glove uses an **Arduino Nano** to acquire finger-position measurements from five flex sensors.
+The processed sensor data is transmitted wirelessly using an **HC-09 Bluetooth module** to an **Arduino Uno**, which controls five servo motors corresponding to the fingers of the robotic hand.

 ---